hhjoy/sta380-predictive-modeling/Exercise2/README.md

 Author Attribution
 ------------------

-In the following, we will fit a Naive Bayes model and a Principle Component Regression model to 50 articles from 50 different authors to predict the author of a test set of articles on the basis of its textual content.
+In the following, we will fit a Naive Bayes model and a Principal Component Regression model to 50 articles from 50 different authors to predict the author of a test set of articles on the basis of its textual content.

 ```r
 # Import libraries